creoapp/documentation/docs/creo/export_creoplayer.md

 Once exported with your **Development Distribution** provisioning profile you can install it [on your device](https://docs.creolabs.com/creo/transfer-to-device.html).

-Just select **Export CreoPlayer** from the **File** menu and the fill-in the Bundle ID and Provisioning Profile fields.
+Select **Export CreoPlayer** from the **File** menu and the fill-in the Bundle ID and Provisioning Profile fields.
 Please note that you must use a Bundle ID that belongs to your certificate in order to be able to export a correct build.

 ![Export CreoPlayer](export_creoplayer_1.png)